A happy employee is more productive and works with others better.

 Why is this important?
 Because it makes your employees feel relaxed and positive.
 Once you see office cultures like Facebook, you can never go back.

-Firstly, make sure that teamwork and good behavior is rewarded.
+Firstly, make sure that teamwork and good behavior are rewarded.
 Your employees should be able to establish genuine relationships and enjoy being around one another.

-Just look at Gary Varynerchuk.
-He talks about how people skills will always trump talent and that’s what he looks for in his own employees.
+Just look at Gary Vaynerchuk.
+He talks about how people skills will always trump talent, and that’s what he looks for in his own employees.

 And that’s half of the battle right there.
-If you hire positive people, it becomes infectious and makes the overall business atmosphere better.
+If you hire positive people, it becomes infectious and makes the overall business atmosphere better, boosting team motivation.

 Secondly, liven up the damn place!
 No want is interested in staring at empty white walls for 8 hours of the day.
 Add some paintings, artwork, or sculptures if you can.